Tamworth, New South Wales: Transport

 Tamworth Airport has daily flights to Sydney Airport with QantasLink, and previously by Virgin Australia.
 Regional carrier Fly Corporate, now known as Link Airways, began a regular service between Brisbane and Tamworth on 31 October 2016.

-Tamworth station is situated on the Main Northern railway line.
+Tamworth railway station is situated on the Main Northern railway line.
 Trains no longer continue all the way to the Queensland border, but the town is still served by the NSW TrainLink Xplorer service between Sydney and Armidale, where daily coaches continue to Tenterfield.

-Other NSW TrainLink coaches operate to Inverell.
+Other NSW TrainLink coaches operate to Dubbo and Inverell.
 Until November 2009, Pacific National operated a regular fuel service from Sydney, carrying 30 million litres (6,600,000 imp gal; 7,900,000 US gal) of fuel a year to Tamworth and Dubbo.
 It was the last freight service to serve the town; in the 1980s, up to six trains a day ran.

-Tamworth is served by thrice-weekly bus services to Coffs Harbour and Brisbane by New England Coaches.
+Tamworth was served by thrice-weekly bus services to Coffs Harbour and Brisbane by New England Coaches until 2021 because of coronavirus.

 Greyhound Australia stopped servicing Tamworth in 2016 citing unprofitable passenger loadings.